Please Read How You Can Help Keep the Encyclopedia Free

 1.3 Cosmopolitanism in the 19th and 20th Centuries

-Enlightenment cosmopolitanism has continued to be a source of debate in the subsequent two centuries.
+Enlightenment cosmopolitanism continued to be a source of debate in the subsequent two centuries.
 First, in the nineteenth century, economic globalization provoked fierce reactions.
-Marx and Engels tagged cosmopolitanism as an ideological reflection of capitalism.
+Marx and Engels tag cosmopolitanism as an ideological reflection of capitalism.
 They regard market capitalism as inherently expansive, breaking the bounds of the nation-state system, as evidenced by the fact that production and consumption had become attuned to faraway lands.
 In their hands, the word ‘cosmopolitan’ is tied to the effects of capitalist globalization, including especially the bourgeois ideology which legitimatizes ‘free’ trade in terms of the freedom of individuals and mutual benefit, although this very capitalist order is the cause of the misery of millions, indeed the cause of the very existence of the proletariat.
 At the same time, however, Marx and Engels also hold that the proletariat in every country shares essential features and has common interests, and the Communist movement aims to convince proletarians everywhere of these common interests.
 Most famously, the Communist Manifesto ends with the call, “Proletarians of all countries, unite!”
-This, combined with the ideal of the class-less society and the expected withering away of the state after the revolution, implies a form of cosmopolitanism of its own.
+This, combined with the ideal of the class-less society and the expected withering away of the states after the revolution, implies a form of cosmopolitanism of its own.

 Debates about global capitalism and about an international workers' movement have persisted.
 Frequently economic cosmopolitanism can be found in the advocacy of open markets, in the tradition from Adam Smith to Friedrich von Hayek and Milton Friedman.
 Communist versions of cosmopolitanism also developed further, although the Leninist-Stalinist tradition kept using ‘cosmopolitan’ itself as a derogatory term.

 The second inheritance from eighteenth century cosmopolitanism is found in the two centuries' worth of attempts to create peace.
-It has often been noted that there are parallels between Kant's peace proposal in Perpetual Peace and the structure of the League of Nations as it existed in the early part of the 20th century as well as the structure of the current United Nations, although it should also be pointed out that essential features of Kant's plan were not implemented, such as the abolition of standing armies.
-Now, after the end of the cold war, there is again a resurgence of the discussion about the most appropriate world order to promote peace, just as there was after the first and second world wars.
+It has often been noted that there are parallels between Kant's peace proposal in Toward Perpetual Peace and the structure of the League of Nations as it existed in the early part of the 20th century as well as the structure of the current United Nations, although it should also be pointed out that essential features of Kant's plan were not implemented, such as the abolition of standing armies.
+Now, after the end of the cold war, there is again a resurgence of the discussion about the most appropriate world order to promote global peace, just as there was after the first and second world wars.